HADDOCK2.4 basic protein-protein docking tutorial

 Registration / Login

-In this stage of the submission process we can upload the structures we previously prepared with PyMOL.
+In this stage of the submission process we will upload the structures we previously prepared with PyMOL.

-• Step1: Define a name for your docking run in the field “Job name”, e.g. E2A-HPR.
+Step1: In the field “Job name”, define a name for your docking run, e.g. E2A-HPR.

-• Step2: Select the number of molecules to dock, in this case the default 2.
+Step2: In the field “Number of molecules”, select the number of molecules to dock, in this case 2, which is the default value.

 Which chain to be used? -> All (for this particular case) PDB structure to submit -> Browse and select e2aP_1F3G.pdb (the file you edited to modify the histidine)

-Which chain to be used? -> All (for this particular case) PDB structure to submit -> Browse and select hpr-ensemble.pdb (the file you saved)
+Which chain to be used? -> All (for this particular case) PDB structure to submit -> Browse and select hpr-ensemble.pdb (the ensemble of NMR conformations you saved)

 Definition of restraints